weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-`ConfigurationBeanDeclaration` is removed, as it is no longer required to use `ConfigurationProvider` to retrieve an annotated `*Configuration.java` interface.
+Because `ConfigurationProvider` is no longer required to retrieve an annotated `*Configuration.java` interface, `ConfigurationBeanDeclaration` is removed.

 ### Who is affected?

-Any client who has implemented `ConfigurationBeanDeclaration`, or references the class in their code.
+Anyone who has implemented `ConfigurationBeanDeclaration` or references the class in their code.

 ### How should I update my code?

-Delete any implementations of `ConfigurationBeanDeclaration` and remove any references to the class.
+Delete implementations of `ConfigurationBeanDeclaration` and remove references to the class.

 ### Why was this change made?

 `ConfigurationBeanDeclaration` was used to register configuration classes with the `ConfigurationProvider` framework, to be tracked by OSGi managed services.
-Registration is now done automatically by analyzing the bundle's metatype information when it's registered with the OSGi container.
-This happens in the background, improving the developer experience by removing the `ConfigurationBeanDeclaration` requirement and the possible frustration of using the `ConfigurationProvider` API.
+Liferay now analyzes a bundle's metatype information and registers configuration classes automatically at container registration.
+Now developers don't have to register configuration classes manually, because it happens in the background.